Through Our Own Eyes Retreat For/By Women Physicians

 Breakfast

-Playa Viva Farm Tour Demonstration -Included Excursion Activity
+Playa Viva Farm Tour Demonstration -Included Excursion Activity.
+Supplemental Activity (no CME )

 TOOER and Playa Viva Faculty